evopimp/TBCPythonBot/README.md

 The bot will use the PathingAPI to work out routes, these are shown on the route map as green points.

 ![Pathed Route](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/PathedRoute.png)
+This is a recompile with changes to Warrior.json to better fit my warrior- W1cK3DS9L0IT